-Motivated by these desirable features, we develop an assume-guarantee synthesis framework for supervisory control of decentralized discrete event systems.
-The setting of decentralized supervisory control uses a substantially different model of process synchronization than reactive synthesis (see this page for our work on the connection between supervisory control and reactive synthesis for monolithic synthesis).
+Motivated by these features, we developed an assume-guarantee synthesis framework for supervisory control of decentralized discrete event systems (see this page discussing the connection between supervisory control and reactive synthesis) which we have also applied to the setting of attack mediation.

 Group Members Involved: